Timeroot/Timeroot.github.io/README.md

 ### Computer Security

-In high school I co-founded 1064CBread, a [competitive computer-hacking team](Link to description of CTF).
-We won first place in PicoCTF 201X, which was aimed at high schoolers, then decided to aim higher at the college-level [CSAW CTF].
-To our surprise, we qualified, and go to partake in the finals.
+In high school I co-founded 1064CBread, a [competitive computer-hacking team](https://www.hackthebox.com/blog/what-is-ctf).
+We won first place in [PicoCTF 2013](https://picoctf.org/about), which was aimed at high schoolers.
+We then decided to aim higher at the college-level [CSAW CTF](https://www.csaw.io/ctf).
+To our surprise, we qualified for the finals, and got to fly across the country to NYC.
 After that we had a decently successful run, becoming finalists or winners in quite a number of competitions and winning prize money here and there.
-Although we've been less active in recent years, we were finalists in [Hack-A-Sat 2020], an Air Force competition about satellite hacking, where _**we won $10k and a satellite**_.
+Although we've been less active in recent years, we were finalists in [Hack-A-Sat 2020](https://www.hackasat.com/hackasat1), an Air Force competition about satellite hacking, where _**we won $10k and a satellite**_.

 You can [find a lot of my writeups on my blog](https://blog.ohaithe.re/search/ctf).
 The team also has [a Github repo](https://github.com/1064CBread), and [a CTFTime page](https://ctftime.org/team/5320).